marcgispert11/marcgispert11/README.md

 # 📫 You can contact me here: marc.gispert@enti.cat 📫
 # Languages: :es: :us:
 # Here you can find all my projects.
 Most of them are school assignments.
-# I'm also working on a website, but it's not aviable for the moment 🌱.
+# I'm also working on a website, but it's not available for the moment 🌱.

 ![clarence](https://github.com/user-attachments/assets/53a3980b-48d1-4365-b3ab-f6e6238635c8)